jacobvons/FederatedLearning/README.md

 - It also allows users to put sets of parameters into a .csv file so that the program automatically tests on each of them in order.
 This is convenient for bulk testing.
 - To use it, first, simply create a .csv file containing the argument sets you want to test.
 Then, change the testing dataset path in the ```StartClients.py``` file.
 Finally, run ```python autotest.py``` in your terminal.
 - Refer to the ```sample_test_args.csv``` file for detailed parameter explanation.

+## Customisation
+- The system supports customisation from several aspects.
+One can design their own machine learning models, loss functions, and decide which one to use easily.
+Simply follow the convention in the ```Model.py``` and ```Loss.py``` to customise models for your own usages.
+- To use them, simply replace the model and loss function in the ```Federator.py``` file.
+- Currently, model and loss function swithing functionality cannnot be achieved directly through test argument .csv file.
+This is expected to be implemented in later versions.
+- As examples, we have implemented several models and loss functions in those two files using PyTorch.